Frequently Asked Questions

 ** Please note that we are are not Medicare providers and are opted out of the Medicare program.
 Our services can not be submitted to Medicare for reimbursement.

 If you have an HSA (Health Savings Account), functional medicine consultations and prescribed supplements are allowable, tax-free expenditures.
 Health Savings Accounts are a new option for health insurance and they have two parts.
 The first part is a health insurance policy that covers large hospital bills.
 The second part of the Health Savings Account is an investment account or retirement account from which you can withdraw money tax-free for medical care.
 Unused money accumulates with tax-free interest until retirement, when you can withdraw for any purpose and pay normal income taxes.
 We strongly urge you to look into an HSA as an alternative insurance choice.
 To find out more, please go to www.hsainsider.com.

 We recommend that everyone ask their insurance providers what type of out-of-network coverage they offer prior to using our services.

-In summary, we invite you to strive to optimal wellness in partnership with Dr. Stephanie, and to make sure you ask for your refills at the time of your office visit so you are not surprised when the pharmacist says “Sorry, you have run out of medication.”
-You MUST have an appointment at least every 6 months to receive refills.
+In summary, we invite you to strive to optimal wellness in partnership with Dr. Daniel, and to make sure you ask for your refills at the time of your appointment.
+You MUST have an appointment at least every 6 months to receive refills and complete all required testing.
 Otherwise, we cannot safely prescribe for you.